-- 4.6 The vision and objectives have provided the framework to develop the policies in the Neighbourhood Plan.
+- 4.6 The vision and objectives provided the framework to develop the policies in the Neighbourhood Plan.
 Each policy relates to a particular objective under the following area wide themes: Housing and Design, Employment and Retail, Infrastructure and Services, Environment and Sustainability and Climate Change.
 There are also site-specific policies relating to the Beach and the Harbour.
 The Neighbourhood Plan is first and foremost a land-use document for planning purposes.
 All policies in the Plan have been derived from a series of consultation exercises, stakeholder engagement and desk research, which provide the justification and evidence base for their selection. - 4.7 The Neighbourhood Plan policies follow the government's guidance.
-They exist to: - Set out locally led requirements in advance for new development in the parish. - Inform and guide decisions on planning applications. - Ensure that the multitude of individual decisions add up to something coherent for the area as a whole 11. - Add local distinction to the Local Plan strategic policies.
+They exist to: - Set out locally led requirements in advance for new development in the parish. - Inform and guide decisions on planning applications. - Ensure that the multitude of individual decisions add up to something coherent for the area as a whole13. - Add local distinction to the Local Plan strategic policies. - 4.8 To aid interpretation for decision makers and planning applicants, each policy is accompanied by supporting text, which includes context for the theme, the views of residents, guidelines, and reference to strategic plans.
+This is set out before each of the policies.